-This stage influences other stages and enables at least some initial estimation in pricing.
+This factor influences other stages and enables at least some initial estimation in pricing.

 We could enumerate different technical areas of every project.
-To be more precise, we could say that every software development project consists of a few core elements that typically require a completely different skillset.
-Typically the bigger the project, the more necessary components, especially when a backend part is needed.
+To be more precise, we could say that every software development project consists of a few core elements that typically require a completely different skill set.
+Typically the bigger the project, the more necessary components it requires, especially when a back-end part is needed.

-First of all, it is essential to identify whether the developed project is designed to run on the web or mobile platform.
-As a result, there is no straightforward answer to what is better, or what is more economical – it depends on the business goal, requirements, and budget at the end of the day.
+First of all, it is essential to identify whether the project refers only to web development or mobile development, or maybe both.
+There is no straightforward answer to what is better, or what is more economical – it depends on the business goal, requirements, and budget at the end of the day.

-Then, it should be indicated whether the project scope refers only to the backend, only to the frontend, or both backend and frontend.
-Below you will find a more detailed breakdown of the price estimation.
+Then, it should be indicated whether the project scope refers only to the back-end, front-end, or both.
+Below you will find a more detailed description of each part of the estimation.

-For mobile app development, it should be specified by a software development partner whether it will be developed as a native platform or as a cross-platform project.
+For mobile app development, it should be specified with help of a software development partner whether it will be developed as a native app or as a cross-platform project.
 The price may also depend upon whether the designs are still under development, not ready at all, or already completed.
 Additionally, potential integrations with external APIs – both in terms of their number and size – can also have an impact on the final pricing.

 The development of mobile applications can be simple, yet it can also be extremely complex and time-consuming.